Kaishan USA | June 26, 2024 | Uncategorized

 An industry-leading lifetime airend warranty backs Kaishan’s KRSP and KRSP2 screw compressors.

-Because a two-stage compressor generates 15 to 20% more compressed air flow than a comparable single-stage unit, you may be able to use a smaller model.
-You may, for example, be able to replace a 300-HP single-stage compressor with a 250-HP two-stage KRSP2.
-That could allow you to cut the initial cost gap to 15 to 20%.
+Because a two-stage compressor often delivers 15–20% more CFM than a comparable single-stage machine, you may be able to step down to a smaller model.
+For example, you could replace a 300-HP single-stage unit with a 250-HP two-stage KRSP2—narrowing the initial cost difference, while still maintaining required airflow.

 It’s all about matching the compressor horsepower-to-CFM ratio that fits your needs.